 The number one reason people buy life insurance is to replace the income that their dependents rely on in case they die prematurely.
 For millennials, many of them may not be married or have children yet.
 In this case, it would be their parents bearing the burden of their premature passing.
-When buying life insurance, it is important to choose the policy that meets your needs.
+When buying life insurance, it is important to choose a policy that meets your needs.
 It doesn’t make sense to buy an expensive term policy with a $500,000 death benefit if all you want to do is cover the cost of your funeral expenses.

 Millennials should take into consideration their current financial situation.
-Are you married, single, a parent or have large amounts of debt?
+Are you married, single, a parent, or have large amounts of debt?
 How much will your family need if you were to suddenly pass away?
 To accurately calculate your life insurance needs, use this life insurance needs calculator.

 What type of life insurance is best for millennials?

 The two main types of life insurance are term life insurance and permanent life insurance.
 Term life provides coverage for a set amount of time, usually between 5 and 30 years.
 Permanent life insurance offers coverage that does not expire as long as premiums are paid.
 Permanent life insurance policies such as whole life insurance allow the owner to accumulate cash value that they can later borrow against.
 The best type of life insurance will depend on your financial situation and whether or not you have any dependents.
 Note: Check prices on life insurance policies that do not require a health exam.

 Whole life may seem like a great option given that 66 percent of consumers cite having money for a comfortable retirement as the most common financial concern.
 However, financial planners often agree that term life insurance is the best form of insurance for most people.
 This is due to the fact that it is cheaper than whole life, and it makes more sense to maximize contributions to their employer’s 401k and their own IRA accounts.